• HOME

 Since Americans tend to segregate according to income level, it’s logical to infer that our most economically disadvantaged communities—both urban and rural—will also be the communities whose residents are least likely to begin each day with a satisfying sense of purpose and end it with a satisfying sense of accomplishment.
 Just the opposite: odds are their life will be a daily, joyless struggle—perhaps for their children, too, for those with kids.

-In a normative economic system, every economically disadvantaged [individual, family, community] would have the option of going off-grid, from somewhat to almost completely, and MOST of our government employees working in America’s many social service systems would be performing the functions of Peace Corps volunteers, i.e., teaching these individuals/families/communities how to be as close to 100% self-reliant and self-sufficient as possible by showing them how to grow their own food AND grow the plant-based materials they can use to build energy efficient homes, home furnishings and products, make clothing—even shoes.
+In a normative economic system, economically disadvantaged [individuals, families, communities] would have the option of going off-grid, from somewhat to almost completely, and MOST of our government employees working in America’s many social service systems would be performing the functions of Peace Corps volunteers, i.e., teaching these individuals/families/communities how to become as close to 100% self-reliant and self-sufficient as possible by showing them how to grow their own food AND grow the plant-based materials they can use to build energy efficient homes, home furnishings and products, make clothing—even shoes.

-And let’s not forget that conventional wisdom is pretty sure that a significant percentage (maybe 50+%) of our middle class will soon have their jobs done entirely by AI and/or AI-controlled robots.
+And let’s not forget that conventional wisdom is pretty sure that a significant percentage (maybe 50+%) of our middle class will soon have their middle class-paying jobs done entirely by AI and/or AI-controlled robots—or inflation will have destroyed their buying power, effectively forcing them into the ranks of the working poor.
 So they, too, are highly likely to choose to start working off-grid, from slightly to completely, if that’s what it’s going to take to maintain a middle class standard of living (SOL) for themselves and their families.

 LAYMAN'S VIEW: If a middle class SOL is living “comfortably” in a nice house (or apartment) in a safe, stable community with good schools.
 And if we are a truly compassionate society, then we owe it to our most economically disadvantaged urban and rural communities—i.e., those who are and will continue to “fail” in the free market arena to earn a middle class income—to teach them how to achieve an “off-grid” middle class SOL.